digitoimistodude/dudestarter/README.md

 4. `npm install`
 5. Run `gulp watch` in project-folder
 6. Start with `sass/base/themeoptions.scss` and continue editing from there.
 The main CSS file will always be `sass/layout.scss`.

+### Contributing

+If you have ideas about the theme or spot an issue, please let us know.
+Before contributing ideas or reporting an issue about "missing" features or things regarding to the nature of that matter, please read [Please note](#please-note-before-using) section.
+Thank you very much.